socomsystems/documentation/admin_manual/configuration_user/reset_admin_password.rst

  Confirm the new password:
  Successfully reset password for admin

-If your Nextcloud username is not ``admin``, then substitute your Nextcloud username.
+If your cyfrSpaces username is not ``admin``, then substitute your cyfrSpaces username.